CSGOrock/s1mple-vs-fREAKAZOID-ft-Stewie2k/README.md

     (voice) fREAKAZOID: You rush for kills and still die?!
     (voice) s1mple: OK, what, stop talking to me, please.
     (voice) s1mple: Don't want to talk with you.
 Hey, seriously.
-Seriously.
+    (voice) s1mple: Seriously!
     (voice) fREAKAZOID: Hey seriously, dude, its time for a tan. [implying s1mple needs a tan]

 Again, `tarik` probably thinks guys went too far: